 Ensure your teams are only working on the most current documents with version control.
 In your software platform, all changes to all of your drafts are documented and stored for you to review at any time.
 You can easily find out who made which additions, edits, or deletions to any document and at which time.
 Version control provides an extra layer of risk mitigation to your contract management strategy, as it can help protect against duplicates or loss of contract drafts and metadata.

-To find the right contract management system appropriately suited for your organization’s objectives and needs can certainly prove to be a challenging process, but the implementation of the new solution presents a whole new set of obstacles.
+Finding the right contract management system appropriately suited for your organization’s objectives and needs can certainly prove to be a challenging process, but the implementation of the new solution presents a whole new set of obstacles.
 Regardless of the size of your business and the volume of your contract portfolio, implementation can be a source of stress and strain if you fail to prepare for it.
 Comprehensive training on the new system and an adaptive, user-friendly system interface is central to a smooth, swift implementation phase as opposed to a lengthy, unproductive one.

 Now, let’s dive into some important things to consider prior to implementing your new solution.